Terms and Privacy •

-Article 21 claims that people can object the processing of their data in certain conditions, "unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims".
+Article 21 claims that people can object the processing of their data in certain conditions, "unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the data subject or for the establishment, exercise or defense of legal claims".

 This part of the article will look over the data processing requirements and provide links to pertinent part of the GDPR’s text.